A Pristine Star-Forming Complex at z=4.19

 { INAF -- OAS, Osservatorio di Astrofisica e Scienza dello Spazio di Bologna, via Gobetti 93/3, I-40129 Bologna, Italy \and Max-Planck-Institut f\"ur Astrophysik, Karl-Schwarzschild-Str.
 1, D-85748 Garching, Germany \and INAF -- Osservatorio Astronomico di Roma, Via Frascati 33, 00078 Monteporzio Catone, Rome, Italy \and Department of Physics \& Astronomy, University College London, London, WC1E 6BT, UK \and Department of Astronomy, Oskar Klein Centre, Stockholm University, AlbaNova University Centre, SE-106 91, Sweden \and Department of Physics and Astronomy, University of California, Los Angeles, 430 Portola Plaza, Los Angeles, CA 90095, USA \and Dipartimento di Fisica, Università degli Studi di Milano, Via Celoria 16, I-20133 Milano, Italy \and INAF -- IASF Milano, via A. Corti 12, I-20133 Milano, Italy \and Dipartimento di Fisica e Scienze della Terra, Università degli Studi di Ferrara, Via Saragat 1, I-44122 Ferrara, Italy }

-\abstract { We report the discovery of a faint (M$_{\rm 1700} \simeq -12.2$), oxygen-deficient strongly-lensed ionizing source \textemdash\ dubbed LAP2 (Lensed And Pristine 2) \textemdash\ at a spectroscopic redshift of $z=4.19$.
+\abstract { We report the discovery of a faint (M$_{\rm 1700} \simeq -12.2$), oxygen-deficient, strongly lensed ionizing source \textemdash\ dubbed Lensed And Pristine 2 (LAP2) \textemdash\ at a spectroscopic redshift of $z=4.19$.
 LAP2 appears to be isolated and lies very close to the caustic produced by the lensing galaxy cluster Abell 2744.
-It was observed with the \textit{James Webb Space Telescope} (\JWST) NIRSpec MSA in prism mode as part of the UNCOVER program.
-The NIRSpec spectrum reveals prominent \lya\ emission ($7.1\sigma$), clear \ha\ emission ($6.2\sigma$), tentative \hb\ emission ($\simeq 2.8\sigma$), and no detectable \oiiidoublam~($\sim 7$ times fainter than \ha).
+It was observed with the \textit{\emph{James Webb Space Telescope}} (\JWST) NIRSpec MSA in prism mode as part of the UNCOVER program.
+The NIRSpec spectrum reveals prominent \lya\ ($7.1\sigma$), clear \ha\ ($6.2\sigma$), tentative \hb\ ($\simeq 2.8\sigma$) emissions and no detectable \oiiidoublam~($\sim 7$ times fainter than \ha).
 The inferred \oiiialone\ $2\sigma$ upper limit corresponds to an R3 index $<0.85$ (assuming the \ha/\hb~=~2.86 case~B recombination ratio), which, under high-ionization conditions, implies a metallicity of $Z < 6 \times 10^{-3}~Z_{\odot}$.
-The combination of faint ultraviolet luminosity, large rest-frame \ha\ equivalent width ($\simeq 650$~\AA), and extremely compact size ($<10$~pc) suggests that LAP2 is being caught in an early, pristine formation phase consistent with an instantaneous-burst scenario, with an estimated stellar mass of at most a few $\times 10^4$~M$_\odot$.
+The combination of faint ultraviolet luminosity, a large rest-frame \ha\ equivalent width ($\simeq 650$~\AA), and an extremely compact size ($<10$~pc) suggests that LAP2 is being caught in an early, pristine formation phase consistent with an instantaneous-burst scenario, with an estimated stellar mass of at most a few $\times 10^4$~M$_\odot$.
 Deep VLT/MUSE observations further reveal copious \lya\ emission forming an arclet that straddles the critical line.
-LAP2 thus joins the rare class of extremely metal-poor star-forming complexes that \JWST\ has started to unveil at redshifts $3 - 7$, and provides a rare glimpse into a still very poorly explored faint-luminosity regime.
+LAP2 joins the rare class of extremely metal-poor star-forming complexes that the \JWST\ has started to unveil at redshifts $3 - 7$, and it provides a glimpse into a still very poorly explored low-luminosity regime. } \keywords{galaxies: high-redshift -- galaxies: star formation -- stars: Population III -- gravitational lensing: strong.}